-Module credits 5.00

-NQF Level 08

-Prerequisites GNK 381,GNK 383,BOK 380,GNK 386,GPS 380,BOK 382,SMO 311,SMO 380,SMO 382
+Prerequisites GNK 381,GNK 383,BOK 380,GNK 386,GPS 380,BOK 382,SMO 311,SMO 380,SMO

 Contact time 1 lecture per week

-Language of tuition Module is presented in English

-Department Internal Medicine

-Period of presentation Semester 2

 Clinical manifestations and management.

 Contact time 1 practical per week

 The longitudinal clinic attachment programme will link students to one of about 40 clinics in Pretoria and its surrounds.
 Each student is allocated to a specific clinic in Tshwane, Hammanskraal or Metsweding for a four-year period - medical students from the middle of the first year to the middle of the fifth year, and dentistry students from the middle of the first year to the end of the second year.
 Students will visit these clinics during the course of each block and special activity as negotiated with each block and rotation chair.
 The activities they do at the clinic will be the practical application of the theory they acquired in class with the added benefit of the experience of the context of the patient and the healthcare system.